 An inbound strategy is driven by generating brand awareness.
 The marketing leadership team can use a variety of options to drive business growth organically, including content marketing, blogs, events, and social media.

 Inbound strategies seek to attract specific types of customers who are more likely than others to purchase the company’s products.
-To accomplish this, the company must develop a profile of their average consumer.
-A typical profile might include demographics such as age, location, gender, or personal interests.
+To accomplish this, the company must:

 A sales enablement strategy focuses on providing specific training to those who operate as sales professionals for the company.
 This training is designed to enhance the sales team’s knowledge of their products as well as coach them on the best ways to sell to customers.